 24 HOUR TREAT: BAKED OYSTERS

-Griffin had told us on the food tour that it isn’t oyster season during the summer, so if we wanted to try some oysters it would be better to have them cooked.
+It isn’t oyster season during the summer, so if we wanted to try some oysters it would be better to have them cooked.
 I’m not really used to cooked oysters, so I was pleasantly surprised by these cheesy, garlicky baked fellows you see before you.
 It’s always nice to learn a new trick for eating oysters out of season.
 Take that, environmentalists!

 24 HOUR TREAT: MARYLAND CRAB CAKES